By Jamie C Williamson, PhD

 Contempt is the single greatest predictor of divorce.
 According to Gottman, it must be eliminated if a couple wants to avoid divorce.

 Defensiveness is a common response during conflict, particularly when people feel unjustly accused or when they want to provide an explanation or excuse for their behavior.
-Unfortunately, defensiveness rarely leads to conflict resolution because, rather than acknowledge that your spouse has a legitimate complaint, defensiveness devalues your spouse’s concern and shifts the blame to your spouse, as well.
+Unfortunately, defensiveness rarely leads to conflict resolution because, rather than acknowledging that your spouse has a legitimate complaint, defensiveness devalues your spouse’s concern and shifts the blame to your spouse, as well.

 Defensiveness: “You know I’m crazy busy.
 I didn’t text because you’re always on me not to text and drive.
 And, I didn’t call because I’d just get voice mail – you’re always “too busy” to answer my calls.”